amilajack/marlint/readme.md

 #### Why not ESLint / Standard / XO?

 This project aims to simplify code convention across Traveloka javascripts code by just typing `marlint` and be done.
-No decision-making.
-No config.
+No decision-making, no config.
 Standard is way too opinionated and the rules is not meant to be changed.
-We could use XO as it's the closest candidate in styleguide rule, but with slight modification, like adding support for ES6, Flowtype, and React.
-Unfortunately we need to create another config file and custom rule for every single JavaScript project.
+We could use XO, but we have to add support for ES6+ES7, React and Flowtype everytime we add new JavaScript project and that means duplicate config file.
 This tool is created to solve that problem.

 ## Editors